PaulSquires/WinFBE/Help/WinFBE/Visual Designer/02_Event Handlers.md

-      RButton as Boolean     ' the right mouse button pressed x as Long              ' the x-coordinate of the mouse click y as Long              ' the y-coordinate of the mouse click PanelClickIndex as Long   ' the zero-based index of clicked statusbar panel hDrop as HDROP         ' handle used for WM_DROPFILES message End Type
+      RButton as Boolean     ' the right mouse button pressed x as Long              ' the x-coordinate of the mouse click y as Long              ' the y-coordinate of the mouse click hDrop as HDROP         ' handle used for WM_DROPFILES message End Type
 ```